oicr-gsi/gatk3/README.md

 # GATK3

-This [SeqWare](http://seqware.github.io/) workflow performs indel and SNP variant calling using [GATK](https://www.broadinstitute.org/gatk/).
+This [SeqWare](http://seqware.github.io/) workflow performs indel and SNV variant calling using [GATK](https://www.broadinstitute.org/gatk/).

 Two methods of GATK's best practices are supported:
 - joint variant calling: perform preprocessing and variant calling for all samples in one workflow run